Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Varia and open problems

 As already mentioned, a blow-up of this type has been proven for Whitham type equations with a very weak dispersion.
-This question though is open when $0<\alpha <1,$ one does not even know in this case if a control on the $L_x^{\infty}$ norm of the solution prevents blow-up (this property is of course false for hyperbolic quasilinear equations).
+This question though is open when $0<\alpha <1,$ one does not even know in this case if a control on the $L_x^{\infty}$ norm of the solution prevents blow-up as it is the case for the generalized KdV equation, see \cite{ABF} (this property is of course false for hyperbolic quasilinear equations).